Woodlands cover millions of hectares of land in the UK and abroad, so it's no surprise that many woodland plants have made their way into gardens.

 Wood anemones (Anemone nemorosa) are pretty perennials native to Europe, including the UK, where they carpet woodland floors with their blooms.
 There are lots of cultivars to grow, including 'Vestal' and 'Bowles' Purple'.
 Flowers late winter to mid-spring.

-Common primroses, Primula vulgaris are a familiar sight in spring.
+Common primroses, Primula vulgaris, are a familiar sight in spring.
 They thrive in areas of damp shade, clay soils included, and are a source of nectar and pollen for pollinators in early spring.
 Other primulas to grow include Primula vialii and Primula sieboldii.

 This beautiful perennial is often found growing wild on broadleaf woodland floors.
 When the flowers are finished, give the seedheads a shake where desired to help them self-seed.
 Try growing red campions alongside bugle and Welsh poppies.
 Brilliant for bees.

 Foxgloves are an essential component of any woodland planting scheme.
 The tall flower spikes bring height and structure, and are especially loved by bumblebees.
-Check out the huge variety of foxgloves to grow on our Plant Finder.

 Erythroniums are commonly known as dog's tooth lilies, due to the fanged shape of the bulbs.
 The petals have a distinctive swept-back appearance, with the flowers appearing from March to May.
 Try combining erythroniums with snake's head fritillaries, trilliums and corydalis.